 How do I know if I’m eligible to apply?

-Massachusetts businesses with 100 or fewer total employees in Massachusetts and labor organizations may apply.
+Effective 9/1/2020, businesses of any size may apply.
 In order to qualify, businesses must pay into the Workforce Training Fund.
 All for-profit companies pay into the fund.
 If you are a non-profit, see “Can I apply as a non-profit organization?” to learn if you qualify.
 Government agencies are not eligible to apply.

 Applicants must provide a current (must be less than 6 months old) Massachusetts Department of Revenue Certificate of Good Standing with their application.